 Centres can find out more information about access arrangements and how to request them for their candidates here.

 Requests for special consideration are used to indicate to institutions that a candidate

 - suffered temporary illness, injury or indisposition at the time of the test

 - experienced problems with an aspect of the administration of the test, such as a fire alarm during the test session or when access arrangements where not made available to the candidate.

-There is more information about the process in this article, which is also where the online form will be available.
+There is more information about the process in this article, which is also where the online form for candidates will be available.
 Centres should use the form on Entries Extranet to submit a request on a candidate's behalf.

 Read the Notes about Special Consideration requests to find out more.

 For certain tests, if a candidate thinks there has been an error in the processing or reporting of their results, they can raise a results enquiry.